sensu/sensu-chef/README.md

 The `Sensu::ChefRunState` module provides helper methods which populate `node.run_state['sensu']` with arbitrary key/value pairs.
 This provides a means for wrapper cookbooks to populate the `node.run_state` with data required by the cookbook, e.g. SSL credentials, without cookbook itself enforcing source for that data.

-n.b.
-The `node.run_state` is not persisted locally nor on a Chef server.
+**NOTE**: The `node.run_state` is not persisted locally nor on a Chef server.
 Data stored here exists only for the duration of the Chef run.

 #### `set_sensu_state`